-"Class A Noteholders' Principal Distribution Amount" means, for any quarterly distribution date, the Principal Distribution Amount times the Class A Percentage for that quarterly distribution date, plus any Class A Note Principal Shortfall as of the close of business on the preceding quarterly distribution date; provided that the Class A Noteholders' Principal Distribution Amount will not exceed the aggregate outstanding principal balance of the class A notes.
+"Class A Noteholders' Principal Distribution Amount" means, for any quarterly distribution date, the Principal Distribution Amount times the Class A Percentage for that quarterly distribution date, plus any Class A Note Principal Shortfall as of the close of business on the preceding quarterly distribution date; provided that the Class A Noteholders' Principal Distribution Amount will not exceed the aggregate outstanding principal balance of the LIBOR-based class A notes plus the amount payable to the swap counterparty for principal in the case of the EURIBOR-based class A notes.

-In addition, on the maturity date for any class of class A notes, the principal required to be distributed to the related noteholders will include the amount required to reduce the outstanding balance of that class to zero.
+In addition, on the maturity date for any class of class A notes, the principal required to be distributed to the related noteholders will include the amount required to reduce the outstanding balance of that class to zero (in the case of the LIBOR-based class A notes) or the U.S. Dollar Notional Principal Balance of that class to zero (in the case of the EURIBOR-based class A notes).